 Conservative leader Kemi Badenoch will today launch a “Get Britain Drilling” campaign, calling for the UK to maximise domestic oil and gas production as global energy prices rise.

-She is expected to visit an offshore oil rig near Aberdeen to share her party’s three-point plan, which includes ending the moratorium on new oil and gas licences, scrapping the windfall tax, and increasing support for the fossil fuel industry.
+She is expected to visit an offshore oil rig near Aberdeen to share her party’s three-point plan, which includes ending the moratorium on new oil and gas exploration, scrapping the windfall tax, and increasing support for the industry.

 The move follows disruption to global supply after Iran’s blockade of the Strait of Hormuz, which has pushed up oil prices.
 The Conservatives argue increasing domestic production would improve energy security and help ease costs.